-Plan category (a) Number of securities to be issued upon exercise of outstanding options, warrants and rights (b) Weighted- average exercise price of outstanding options, warrants and rights (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a))(2) Equity compensation plans approved by shareholders (1) .
-2,841,335 47.28 2,241,715 Equity compensation plans not approved by shareholders.
+Plan category (a) Number of securities to be issued upon exercise of outstanding options, warrants and rights (b) Weighted- average exercise price of outstanding options, warrants and rights (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (2)

+Equity compensation plans approved by

+shareholders (1) .
+2,841,335 47.28 2,241,715

+Equity compensation plans not approved by

+shareholders.

 Total 2,841,335 2,241,715

+shareholders.
+2,841,335 2,241,715

-(1) Plans previously approved by the shareholders include the 2001 Plan, the 2004 Plan, the Director Stock Plan, the Performance Share Plan, and the 2010 Employee Stock Purchase Plan.
+Plans previously approved by the shareholders include the 2001 Plan, the 2004 Plan, the Director Stock Plan, the Performance Share Plan, and the 2010 Employee Stock Purchase Plan.
+As of December 31, 2010, there were options outstanding to purchase a total of 2,841,335 Common Shares, which represent 5.5% of the number of Common Shares outstanding.